harshithva/logistics/README.md

 ## Logistics Management

-This powerful CRM was developed using Vuejs and Laravel API.
+This powerful Laravel CRM was developed using Vuejs and Laravel API.

 ### Features